-He was, in short, an icon.
-And he was a man who practiced and preached the power of love.
-In fact, he believed in love so much that he exchanged vows with three different women over his lifetime.
+He was — in short — an icon.
+He was a man who practiced and preached the power of love.
+In fact, he believed in love SO much that he exchanged vows with three different women over his lifetime.
 With three wives, six children, 17 grandchildren and 14 great-grandchildren, Mandela left behind a big family.
-As a political activist, he was not above controversy and his love life often paid the price.
+As a political activist, he was not above controversy and what we've come to realize is that his love life often paid the price.

 Evelyn Mase (1944 — 1958)

 Mandela married his first wife, Evelyn Mase in 1944, the same year he co-founded the African National Congress Youth League.

 She confessed to longtime friend Fatima Meer that "I think I loved him the first time I saw him."
 Working as a nurse, she supported him as he completed his law studies.
 Their first years together as newlyweds sound like typical marital bliss — raising their three little babies and cooking meals together.
 But Evelyn soon became resentful of her husband's increasingly noticeable absences.